 The disk configuration is completely customizable so that you can configure the storage topology, disk type and IOPs you need for your SQL Server VM workload.
 You also have the ability to use UltraSSD (preview) as an option for the Disk type if your SQL Server VM is in one of the supported regions (East US 2, SouthEast Asia and North Europe) and you've enabled ultra disks for your subscription.

 Additionally, you have the ability to set the caching for the disks.
 Azure VMs have a multi-tier caching technology called Blob Cache when used with Premium Disks.
 Blob Cache uses a combination of the Virtual Machine RAM and local SSD for caching.

 Disk caching for Premium SSD can be ReadOnly, ReadWrite or None.

 ReadOnly caching is highly beneficial for SQL Server data files that are stored on Premium Storage.
-ReadOnly caching brings low read latency, high read IOPS, and throughput as, reads are performed from cache, which os within the VM memory and local SSD.
-These reads are much faster than reads from data disk, which is from the Azure blob storage.
+ReadOnly caching brings low read latency, high read IOPS, and throughput as, reads are performed from cache, which is within the VM memory and local SSD.
+These reads are much faster than reads from data disk, which is from Azure Blob storage.
 Premium storage does not count the reads served from cache towards the disk IOPS and throughput.
-Therefore, your applicable is able to achieve higher total IOPS ant throughput.
+Therefore, your applicable is able to achieve higher total IOPS and throughput.